miyako/4d-unsloth-gemma-4/README.md

 > - Add documentation to this
 > - Why does this code not work?
 >
-> An LLM could be used to generate paraphrased variants, but by defintion you can't use an LLM to teach itself something it doesn't know already.
+> An LLM can be used to generate paraphrased variants, but by defintion you can't use an LLM to teach itself something it doesn't know already.